-Animal Action project for children in care
+Animal Action project for cared for children in County Durham

 Interactive and engaging workshops

 The Animal Action Fun Days are on the 19th February for primary aged children or 20th February for secondary aged children at Chester-le-Street RSPCA Felledge Animal Centre in County Durham and we have a fantastic, interactive and enjoyable day planned with RSPCA Inspectors, Education staff, Animal Care Assistants and Dog Behaviour experts.
 Children need to be accompanied by their carers and they will be able to meet some of the very special animals which come into RSPCA care, and learn about their journeys from cruelty case to finding their forever homes.

 There may be an opportunity for some children to take part in some additional sessions.
 More information will be available on the day.

 This is a small pilot project and places are strictly limited.

 Social workers should complete the referral form and email it back securely to email@example.com.
 If you are a foster carer, please pass this form on to your social worker.

 The deadline for referrals is 28th January.
 If you have any questions about the project please e mail firstname.lastname@example.org